NTTLimitedRD/plumbery/docs/tutorial.beachhead.rst

 You will have to accept the new host, then provide the password used for the creation of the node ``beahhead``.

-After that you can do whatever you want on this first host.
+After that you can do whatever you want on this server.
 For example, you may want to update the software, to install libcloud and plumbery:

 .. sourcecode:: bash